 Rates Rebate Scheme

-- Maximum allowable rates rebate will increase from $655 to $665.
+- Maximum allowable rates rebate is $750.

 For more information on rates rebates visit the Department of Internal Affairs website.

-Applying for Rates Rebate
+Applying for a Rates Rebate

 - A fully completed application form.

-- Proof of income summary from WINZ or an employer and details of any other income including bank interest, share earnings and income from other sources etc. Please make sure that the income you provide is money received, before tax, for the tax year 1 April 2020 to 31 March 2021.
+- Proof of income summary from WINZ or an employer and details of any other income including bank interest, share earnings and income from other sources etc. Please make sure that the income you provide is money received, before tax, for the tax year 1 April 2022 to 31 March 2023.

-- Your Taupo District Council and Waikato Regional Council rates totals.
+- Your Taupō District Council and Waikato Regional Council rates totals.